Jæren: Name

 The Old Norse form of the name was Jaðarr /non/.
 The name is identical with the word jaðarr which means "edge" or "brim".
 Several farms in Norway (around 30) have the same name.
 The name refers to the 60 km long coastline stretching from Brusand in the south to Tungenes in the north.

 Location

 Jæren is the largest flat lowland area in Norway.
 It comprises the coastline from the Stavanger Peninsula near the mouth of the great Boknafjorden all the way, south nearly to Egersund.
 Unlike most of the Norwegian coastline, there are very few offshore islands and few fjords cutting into the shoreline.
 Jærens rev (Jæren's reef) is a partly stony sandbar which extends almost 2 nautical miles (3.7 km) to the west in front of the Revtangen headland in Klepp municipality, the westernmost point of Jæren.

 Municipalities

-The geographical region of Jæren has eight municipalities: